vakosta/Booklet/README.md

 ## Technologies

-Application implements MVVM and MVP architecture patterns.
-I am currently in the process of rewriting an application from MVP to MVVM.
+The application implements MVVM and MVP architecture patterns.
+I am currently in the process of rewriting the application from MVP to MVVM.

 - Kotlin;
 - Coroutines;